-Effects and Dosage of Vitamin C, additional benefits in a case of SLE (Lupus)
+Effects and Dosage of Vitamin C

 What does vitamin C accomplish?

 - Vitamin C is a very powerful antioxidant.
 Many diseases are based on 'oxidative stress' which vitamin C can relieve by neutralizing free radicals present.
+About the effect and dosage of liposomal vitamin c you can see in the bottom half of this page.

 - Vitamin C has an anti-toxic effect in poisoning of any kind, from insect bites to snake venoms, but secondary bacterial and viral poisoning, too, can be successfully treated.
 It can also be used in sepsis ('blood poisoning'), or whenever side effects of chemical drugs such as ones used in chemotherapy tax the body.
 Vitamin C is also successfully used in heavy metal intoxication.